* US employers added 155,000 jobs in Dec

 By Angela Moon

-NEW YORK, Jan 4 (Reuters) - Wall Street was set for a higher open on Friday after a key U.S. jobs report showed the pace of hiring by employers had eased sightly in December but gave signals of some momentum in the labor market’s recovery since the 2007-09 recession.
+NEW YORK, Jan 4 (Reuters) - U.S. stocks firmed slightly on Friday after a key U.S. jobs report showed the pace of hiring by employers had eased sightly in December but gave signals of some momentum in the labor market’s recovery since the 2007-09 recession.

 Concerns about the endurance of the Fed’s stimulus program prompted investors to pull back from the market Thursday after a two-day rally.